ProdeusUnity/Windows-Product-Key-Retriever/README.md

 # Windows Product Key Retriever
-Python Script to retrieve the product key of a Windows computer (Both Retail and OEM)
+A Script to retrieve the product key of a Windows computer (both Retail and OEM)

 # What Is The Purpose Of This Script?
-This script retrieves the product key of a computer using the windows registry, the reason it exists to provide a free and non sketchy way of retriving the key on a computer, this can be useful in case you lose the key or need to reinstall windows at any point
+This script retrieves the product key of a computer using the Windows Registry.
+The reason it exists to provide a free, non sketchy way of retriving the product key on a computer.
+This can be useful in case you lose the key or need to reinstall Windows at any point.,

 # What's wrong with existing solutions such as "X Product Key Finder"
-Simple, often they cost money, and in their free versions don't reveal the full key, not to mention we don't know what their exactly doing behind the scenes since the code is often proprietary, so who knows what can go wrong with them, this is an entirely local script to do that task without any hassle.
+Simple, they often cost money, and their free versions don't reveal the full product key, not to mention we don't know what they're exactly doing behind the scenes since their apps are often proprietary.
+Who knows what can go wrong with them?
+This is an entirely local script to do that task without any hassle.

 # What Exactly Does This Script Do?
 This script retrieves the Product Key from a computer, Both Retail and OEM Keys are supported, These keys are what's used to activate windows to prove you have a legitmiate copy, Retail keys will need to be re entered in hardware changes or OS Reinstall, however OEM Keys will always reactivate the computer in the event you need to reinstall windows since they are stored in the UEFI Firmware, however they cannot be transferred, and they die when the computer dies.